aysucengiz/CENG795/blogs/blogblogblogblog.md

     return result;
 }
 ```
 Funnily enough, bilinear interpolation was more straightforward for me.

-Of course, that does not mean I had no issues.
-More will be talked about in the debugging section.
+I will talk about trilinear interpolation function separately.

 ### Debugging
 <p align="center">